raphamorim/rio/docs/docs/themes.md

 In the example below, we will setup Dracula theme for Rio (https://github.com/dracula/rio-terminal).

-After download the `dracula.toml` file and moved it to folder called "themes" inside of the configuration folder, for example in macos/linux `~/.config/rio/themes/dracula.toml`.
+After download the `dracula.toml` file and moved it to folder called "themes" inside of the configuration folder, for example in linux `$XDG_CONFIG_HOME/rio/themes/dracula.toml`.

 ```toml
 theme = "dracula"